 You’ve outgrown AWS

 Although AWS offers virtually limitless cloud computing capacity, you may need to move out at some point.
-For example, Dropbox move out of AWS and into its own custom-built infrastructure to gain more control over its technical, cost, and compliance aspects.
+For example, Dropbox moved out of AWS and into its own custom-built infrastructure to gain more control over its technical, cost, and compliance aspects.

 Cloud repatriation